uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week6'>Week 6 (week of Mon, Mar 8th)</a>

+Hi, all,

+Sorry this update is a day late.
+I've been working hard on ensuring that nobody gets "lost" in this whole process, which has taken a lot of my cycles in the last day or two.

+**Action required:** if you haven't already, please enter your abstracts into the form here.
+Presumably you have been working on them since my email last week.
+Keep in mind that they don't need to be perfect -- just as well polished as you are able to do.
+If you haven't written it yet, then please do so ASAP.
+This is not a high stress task -- neither your capstone, nor your graduation, nor your happiness and success in life will depend on the quality of this first draft, so just do your best.
+See my email from last week for directions for how to write it.

+Please only enter ONE form submission per team group. **They are due by the end of this Wednesday (3/10).**  As you have (presumably) worked on them, it should just be a quick cut-and-paste into that form.
+(I had originally wanted them due yesterday, but that deadline got delayed by two days, so they are now due tomorrow).

+Late this week I will send them to the faculty, and then you can then start chatting with them about the next steps -- how to start that conversation will be the subject of my update next Monday.
+This may seem like slow steps as we start this process, but we are still on the schedule shown [here](http://ugrads.cs.virginia.edu/capstone).

+Best,
+-Aaron Bloomfield

 ### <a name='week7'>Week 7 (week of Mon, Mar 15th)</a>

 ### <a name='week8'>Week 8 (week of Mon, Mar 22nd)</a>